 Just in case you wonder what actually happened to Limwire

-The next time the game made headlines again was in November 2016 right after the election of Donald Trump as president.
+The next time the game made headlines again was in November 2016 right after the election of Donald Trump as U.S. president.
 Penguins were seen walking around with speech bubbles around their heads saying things like “My body my choice” or “Not my president.”

 Unfortunately, the heightened public attention wasn’t able to prevent the inevitable: Disney, in January 2017, announced that it would shut down Club Penguin on March 30, 2017, in favor of a new app-based game called Club Penguin Island.